mutagen-io/mutagen/CONTRIBUTING.md

 closed.

-### Developer Certificate of Origin
+### Contributor License Agreement

-Pull requests to Mutagen must be submitted under the terms of the [Developer Certificate of Origin (DCO)](DCO).
-In order to accept a pull request, we require that you sign-off all commits in the pull request using the `-s` flag with `git commit` to indicate that you agree to the terms of the DCO.
+Mutagen pull requests will require a Contributor License Agreement, though the exact form of this agreement is still being decided.

 ### Code guidelines

-In order to ensure that Mutagen's codebase remains clean and understandable to newcomers, we kindly request that:
+In order to ensure that Mutagen's codebase remains clean and understandable to all developers, we kindly request that:

 - Code adheres to Go style guidelines, including those in [Effective Go](https://golang.org/doc/effective_go.html) and the